hernantas/type-io/docs/pages/02-getting-started.md

 ])
 ```

 This way when you need to parse from/to `DB` type, you can use appropiate DB parser.
 When you need to parse to `Plain` type, you can use plain parser.
-All with the same **Model**
+All with the same **Model**.

+There're a lot of `Parser` and `Codec` to be used for your use case.